cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 ## Control plane components
 The control plane components are stored in `cf-system` namespace

 ```console
 kubectl get pods -n cf-system

 ```

-Notable pods are the CAPI component that backs the cf cli, uaa provides authentication and authorization sevices, logging and metrics components provide observability, eirini is responsible for scheduling & managing the app workloads and finally route-controller is responsible for the app routes.
+Notable pods are the CAPI components provide the `cf push` experience, uaa components provide authentication and authorization sevices, logging and metrics components provide observability, eirini is responsible for scheduling & managing the app workloads and finally route-controller is responsible for the app routes.

 Also, Notice `fluentd` pods in `cf-system`.
 It's actually a deamon-set type that's running on every node to collect and filter logs for CF.